Graph Element Networks: adaptive, structured computation and memory: Experiments

 \subsection{Modeling a non-PDE physical system}

 Graph neural networks have been used to model object dynamics~\cite{chang2016compositional,battaglia2016interaction}, however they are typically restricted to objects of a single or few types seen at training time, as they represent each object with a single node.
+Inferring a custom dynamics model of an object just from a picture of it would be a useful generalization for robotic applications.

-Recent approaches \cite{mrowca2018flexible,li2018learning} model objects with a node for each particle; requiring supervision for each of them.
-By contrast, GENs provide an easy way to model dynamics for objects of arbitrary shapes only from a picture-like description and an adaptive level of detail, which can be very useful in robotics.
+Some recent approaches \cite{mrowca2018flexible,li2018learning} assume objects are made of fixed-size particles and model them with a node for each particle.
+This requires supervision for each particle, limiting training to simulated environments.
+By contrast, GENs provide an easy way to model dynamics for objects of arbitrary shapes only from a picture-like description.
+Moreover, at test time, GENs can trade off computation time against accuracy by using smaller meshes when we do not require high precision or in easy scenarios such as when objects are far from being in collision; see~\citet{ullman2017mind} for a motivation from cognitive science.

 More concretely, in this section, we show how to use GENs to learn to predict the effects of a robot pushing objects with varying shape and weight, given a simplified top-down image of the object.
 We use the \textit{Omnipush} data set~\cite{omnipush}, a challenging dataset consisting of noisy, real-world data, containing 250 examples for each of 250 objects.
 The robot pushes the objects from a random position for 5cm along a random direction, and the initial and final poses of the object are recorded.